Identity Theft: The New Financial Nightmare

 Two words will guide you here.
 They are Seek and Watch.

-Seek - One thing many people neglect to do is to monitor their credit report.
+Seek - One thing many people neglect to do is to monitor their credit reports.
 Credit reports are available either online or through the mail with the three major reporting bureaus.
 They can be provided to you once a year at no cost to you.
 Even if you do not suspect identity theft, it is a good idea to get and view your credit report each year.
 In doing so, you can check to see if anyone else is using your social security number and you can have erroneous items removed.

-The second thing to do is to Watch for any suspicious activity.
+The second thing to do is to watch for any suspicious activity.
 Do you receive your bills late?
 Are there any erroneous or fraudulent charges on your credit card?
 Are your bills coming at all?
 Do you have excellent credit, but get denied credit?
 Has the IRS stated that your income is higher than what you reported?
 If so, it is possible and even likely that your identity has been stolen or contains substantial errors.
 If any of this happens it is time to get on the ball and seek out the problem.
 It could be an error, but it is better to be safe than sorry.

 WHAT TO DO IF YOUR IDENTITY HAS BEEN STOLEN